kaixindelele/DRLib/README.md

 A concise deep reinforcement learning library, integrating HER and PER for almost off policy RL algos.
 With tensorflow1.14 and pytorch, add HER and PER, core codes based on https://github.com/openai/spinningup

+Compared with spinning up, I delete multi-process and experimental grid wrapper, and our advantage is that it is convenient to debug with pycharm~

 ## 1. Installation
 1. Clone the repo and cd into it:
     ```bash